priyanshi1107/TemperatureConverter/README.md

 - JavaScript

 ## How to Use
+1. Clone this repository or download the project files.
-1. Open the `index.html` file in your web browser.
+2. Open the `index.html` file in your web browser.
-2. Enter a temperature value in the input field.
+3. Enter a temperature value in the input field.
-3. Choose the desired unit for conversion (Celsius or Fahrenheit) from the dropdown.
-4. Click the "Submit" button to see the converted temperature.
+4. No need to choose any unit for conversion.

+## Contact
+For any inquiries or feedback, please contact:
+- Name: Priyanshi Soni
+- Email: priyanshisoni844@gmail.com